 Freediving is about relaxation and control.
 We need to relax both our physical bodies and our busy minds.
 More relaxation means less oxygen consumption and more comfortable and enjoyable dives.

-In a freediving course you will learn how to relax deeply, let go and manage the sensations of the urge to breathe.
-With a little expert training you can easily hold your breath for several minutes, and dive 20 deep on your first course.
+In a freediving course you will study how to relax deeply, let go of intrustive thoughts, and manage the sensations of the urge to breathe.
+With a little expert training you can easily hold your breath for several minutes, and dive 20 metres deep on your first course!

 We can dive deep into the ocean (Depth), we can swim underwater for distance, horizontally in a swimming pool (Dynamic), or simply lying face down in the water, motionless, holding our breath (Static).
 In a good freediving course you will practice all these forms of diving.

 How we perform the depth and dynamic dives also varies, with different ‘disciplines’.
 We can pull down a dive line with our arms only (FIM: Free Immersion), we can swim down using bifins or a monofin (CWT: Constant Weight) and we can swim down and back up using only the power of our arms and legs (CNF: No Fins).

 Freediving has many different forms and applications: